 Nowadays, we are immersed in a world of technology.
 We are, in somehow, dependent to it.
 That is why we, as teachers, should use them in class.
 If we use them in class we will have a huge source of different authentic material that can help students to get in context when learning a language.
 ICT’s can get culture and people closer; they can be use as a gap-closer to reach parts of the planet, even in a virtual way.

+José,

+I know you came late to this class, but this bitácora has great ideas!!!

+Good!

+4.0/5.0

+H